 We expect to increase future expenditures to develop and expand our business, including making substantial expenditures to develop new solutions.
-For example, in August 2012 we formed a risk retention group which issues insurance policies to cover the costs of NPE patent claims, and in March 2014 we formed a reinsurance company to bear some underwriting risk on insurance policies that the Company issues on behalf of a Lloyd's of London underwriting syndicate.
+For example, in March 2014 we formed a reinsurance company to bear some underwriting risk on insurance policies that we issue on behalf of a Lloyd's of London underwriting syndicate.
 We began placing new policies under the reinsurance model in May 2014.
+In January 2016 we acquired Inventus Solutions, Inc. and expanded our business into the litigation discovery management market, which is a new business for us.
 Developing and offering these new solutions may cause us to incur substantial additional operating expenses.
 Our efforts to develop this and other new solutions will result in an increase in our operating expenses with no assurance that such solutions will result in additional revenue that is sufficient to offset the additional expenses we incur.